jamezmca/the-complete-javascript-course/README.md

 ### This is what's also included in the package:

 - Up-to-date HD-quality videos, that are easy to search and reference.
-- Professional English captions.
 - Downloadable starter code and final code for each section.
-- Course companion guides.
+- Course companion guides & summary notes.
-- 25+ coding challenges and 25+ assignments to practice your new skills
+- 58+ coding challenges / questions to practice your new skills

 Does any of these look like you?
 If so, then start this adventure today, and join me and numerous other developers in the only JavaScript course that you will ever need!